Airbnb stock is now open for trading. Open an account with a commission-free broker such as M1 Finance and buy the stock today (details on how below).

 Financial technology is changing the way ordinary investors can invest in IPO.
-You can now invest in IPOs.
+You can now invest in select IPOs.

-One of the top brokers for accessing IPOs today is TradeStation.
+The top broker for accessing IPOs today is TradeStation.

-ClickIPO is a smartphone app that is available now from the Apple store.
-The company empowers ordinary investors to invest in IPOs and secondary offerings through their existing brokerage account.
+The company empowers ordinary investors to invest in IPOs through their existing brokerage account.

-This promising new app is available to all U.S. based investors today for research and reserving IPO shares.
-Link your existing online brokerage at TradeStation to get started immediately.
+The ClickIPO app is available to all US-based investors today for research and indicating interest in IPO shares.
+Link your existing online brokerage at TradeStation to get started.